Renting a car can be expensive. So, if you’re looking for an affordable way to get around town, peer-to-peer car rental may be just what you need.

 • Make sure you have sufficient auto insurance when using peer-to-peer car sharing.

-• Your personal car insurance covers traditional rentals but does not cover peer-to-peer car sharing.
+• Your personal car insurance does not cover peer-to-peer car sharing.

-• Basic insurance plans provided by some car-sharing companies have very low limits, so it’s worth spending more to get top-tier plans to increase coverage.
+• Some car-sharing companies provide basic insurance plans with very low limits, so it’s worth spending more to get top-tier plans that increase coverage.

-• Renters will be charged a deductible, typically from $1,000 to $3,000 if they need to file a claim.
+• Renters will be charged a deductible, typically from $1,000 to $3,000.ake sure you have sufficient auto insurance when using peer-to-peer car sharing.

 author-img